devdaemon404/fetchjob/README.md

 # fetchjob

->An React app fetches job lists from github using Node,Redis and a worker using cron-job!!
+>An React app fetches job lists from Github API using Node,Redis and a worker using cron-job!!

 ## Usage